 4. Interdisciplinary Major in OHRD.
 This degree option is designed primarily for students who wish to pursue a more flexible and self designed route in drawing upon the courses offered in the Administration & Planning, Counseling and Student Personnel Programs, as well as other parts of the College of Education & Social Services and the University.
 This program is planned in consultation with an assigned faculty advisor and ideally suited for persons whose future professional role may call upon some mixture of administration and counseling competencies.

-In addition to the general admissions procedures, a personal interview is required for this program.
+In addition to the general admissions procedures, applicants should initiate contact with the department to arrange for a personal interview.

 II.
 SPECIAL EDUCATION

 1. Special Education